Bloodwingv2/Streamlab-Image-converter-/README.md

 # Online Image Converter: Local & Global Access with Future Scalability
-This Online Image Converter is designed for both local and global access, with room for future feature expansion.
+The Online Image Converter offers both local and global access, built to scale and accommodate future enhancements.
 It consists of two main components:

+Backend (Flask):
-Backend (Flask): The Flask backend handles all image conversion tasks, such as grayscale, edge detection, and contour detection, ensuring efficient processing and results.
+The Flask backend handles image conversions like grayscale, edge detection, and contour detection, ensuring efficient processing.

+Frontend (Streamlit):
-Frontend (Streamlit): The user-friendly Streamlit frontend allows users to upload images, select conversions, and view results seamlessly, interacting with the Flask-powered backend.
+The Streamlit frontend provides an intuitive interface for users to upload images, select conversion options, and view results seamlessly.

-This simple system serves as a learning tool for understanding the integration of frontend (Streamlit) and backend (Flask), offering a scalable foundation for future enhancements.
-While basic, it ensures high performance and scalability for both local and global use.

-The following Project has been Deployed on https://streamlab-image-converter.onrender.com (Via Usage of API key and Github Secrets)
+Features:
+Scalable & Flexible: Designed for local and global use with room for future enhancements.
+Learning Tool: Demonstrates the integration of Flask (backend) and Streamlit (frontend).
+Automation: Integrated with GitHub Actions for automated deployment using API keys.
+Deployment:
+Live at: Online Image Converter